textileio/js-textile/etc/hub.api.md

 // Warning: (ae-internal-missing-underscore) The name "bucketsListIpfsPath" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function bucketsListIpfsPath(api: GrpcConnection, path: string, ctx?: ContextInterface): Promise<ListPathItemObject | undefined>;
+export function bucketsListIpfsPath(api: GrpcConnection, path: string, ctx?: ContextInterface): Promise<PathItemObject | undefined>;

 // Warning: (ae-internal-missing-underscore) The name "bucketsListPath" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function bucketsListPath(api: GrpcConnection, key: string, path: string, ctx?: ContextInterface): Promise<ListPathObject>;
+export function bucketsListPath(api: GrpcConnection, key: string, path: string, ctx?: ContextInterface): Promise<PathObject>;

 // Warning: (ae-internal-missing-underscore) The name "bucketsPullIpfsPath" should be prefixed with an underscore because the declaration is marked as @internal
 //